IgniteUI/igniteui-xplat-docs/doc/en/components/grids/pivot-grid/features.md

 ---
-title: {Platform} {ComponentTitle} Features | Pivot Tables | Infragistics
+title: {Platform} {PivotGridTitle} Features | Pivot Tables | Infragistics
-_description: Create fast, responsive {Platform} {ComponentTitle}s and tables with {ProductName}.
-Perform complex data analysis via pivot data.
+_description: Create fast, responsive {Platform} {PivotGridTitle} and tables with {ProductName} and perform complex data analysis via pivot data.
-_keywords: {Platform} {ComponentTitle}, {Platform} material pivot table, {ProductName}, {ComponentTitle} features, pivot features
+_keywords: {Platform}, {PivotGridTitle}, material pivot table, {ProductName}, grid features, pivot features
 mentionedTypes: ['Infragistics.Controls.Grid']
 ---

 # {Platform} {PivotGridTitle} Features

-The pivot and flat grid component classes inherit from a common base and thus share some functionality and features.
+The pivot and flat grid components inherit from a common base and thus share some functionality and features.

 >[!NOTE]
 >Some features do not have meaningful behavior in the context of a pivot table and therefore cannot be enabled for `{PivotGridName}`.
 These include: